nataliefrancis/modeling-tunr/readme.md

   - Same as above, create `songs` routes and components for the front end.
   - Same as above, create `songs` templates for the front end.
   - Same as above, create `songs` service for the front end.
+  - Make sure `app.module.ts` includes the song Module and Routing Module
   - Same as above, create `songs` routes for the back end.
   - Same as above, create `songs` controllers for the back end.
   - Same as above, give the `Song` model attributes `title`, `duration`, `date_of_release`, and `album_title`.

 - Sprint 3: User can see some data populated in the application

-  - Seed your application with some data.
+Let's seed our application with some data.

+	- There's something wrong with our requiring of `models`.
+Can you see what it is?
-  	- Check out the almost-complete Artist creation, and fill in the correct info.
+	- Check out the almost-complete Artist creation, and fill in the correct info from below.
 	- Follow this pattern for Manager and Song creation.
-	- It would be a good idea to chain your `create`s with `.then`s.
 	- Don't forget to `.exit()` when you're done with your last `create`.

-Put the following into your DB with `db/seed.js`:
+But make sure you don't do it before then!

   **Artist**: